Nosskirneh/NextUp-Public/README.md

 #### NextUp isn’t working, nothing appears.
 This could be caused by a few reasons:
-* Make sure you’re running 1.0.7 of RocketBootstrap from tpetrich repo.
-Sometimes RBS stops working.
+* Make sure you’re running 1.0.7 of RocketBootstrap from [Ryan Petrich's repo](https://rpetri.ch/repo/).
+Sometimes RocketBootstrap randomly stops working and won't start again.
 Try reinstalling it and respring.
 * Make sure you’re not having a code injection blocker, such as UnSub or Liberty Lite, enabled for the media app.
 * If the two bullet points above doesn't work for you, it might be a conflicting tweak.
 Use the method from the FAQ question above to solve that.